zhihengGet/lexical-svelte/README.md

-the main check [test](https://github.com/zhihengGet/lexical-svelte/tree/test) branch

-i forked lexical repo for tracking purpose [fork](<(https://github.com/zhihengGet/lexical)>), ideally we need to catch up commit by commit by i guess it is fine that we just add whatever is needed.
+i forked lexical repo for tracking purpose [fork](<(https://github.com/zhihengGet/lexical)>), ideally we need to catch up commit by commit by it is fine that we just add whatever is needed.

 ## QuickStart